The Tiny Chef Show: Cancellation

 On June 24, 2025, Nickelodeon cancelled the series after three seasons.
 In response, the creators uploaded an animation on social media featuring Tiny Chef getting a call from Nickelodeon where he learns of the show's cancellation and begins to cry, which garnered viral attention.
 The creators would also open up a crowdfunding site to keep the show going through social media platforms.
 Subsequent shorts released by the creators included Tiny Chef sadly playing his banjo while singing "Paint It Black" by The Rolling Stones as Ruby runs around knocking things over (including the camera), and becoming too depressed to get out of bed and make food, instead constantly ordering pizza and doomscrolling while smiling and laughing.

 Several celebrities, such as Florence Pugh, Melissa McCarthy, and Dionne Warwick have voiced support for the series and its creators, while film studio A24 have also reached to the creators as well.

+In 2026, the Tiny Chef character returned in a miniseries sponsored by IKEA.